zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 The button was an arcade button hooked to an esp8266 NodeMCU devboard and mounted on a PVC project case we bought off amazon.

-The mains power relay was tricky to do safely, but I found a [Controllable Four Outlet Power Relay Modules](https://www.adafruit.com/product/2935) from McMaster-Carr.
+The mains power relay was tricky to do safely, but I found a [Controllable Four Outlet Power Relay Module](https://www.adafruit.com/product/2935) on the McMaster-Carr website.

 </article>